zalando/postgres-operator/docs/user.md

 The minimum limit to properly run the `postgresql` resource is `256m` for `cpu` and `256Mi` for `memory`.
-If a lower value is set in the manifest the operator will cancel ADD, UPDATE or SYNC events on this resource with an error.
+If a lower value is set in the manifest the operator will cancel ADD or UPDATE events on this resource with an error.
 If no resources are defined in the manifest the operator will obtain the configured [default requests](reference/operator_parameters.md#kubernetes-resource-requests).